facebook/react-native-website/docs/new-architecture-app-intro.md

 ### Update the your application OnCreate

-Still inside your `MainApplication` method `onCreate`, we need to make sure that the New Architecture infrastructure is loaded correctly:
+Still inside your `MainApplication` method `onCreate`, make sure that the New Architecture infrastructure is loaded correctly:

 <Tabs groupId="android-language" defaultValue={constants.defaultAndroidLanguage} values={constants.androidLanguages}>
 <TabItem value="java">